-Enrolments in general have continued to increase slightly over the last four years.
+Enrolments have continued to increase over the last four years.
 It is anticipated this trend will continue in the future as there has been significant sub divisions opening up on the outskirts of Drouin.

-The school has had a focus on literacy and numeracy while also offering integrated curriculum units developed by staff on a two year cycle.
-Specialist programs include visual and performing arts, physical education, reading recovery, Japanese and science.
+The school has had a focus on literacy and numeracy while also offering integrated curriculum units based on the Victorian Curriculum.
+Specialist programs include The Arts, physical education, reading intervention, Auslan and science.
 ICT is taught across the curriculum.

 Staff development has been a high priority for the school with teachers involved in school based Professional Team Meetings, Network and Regional initiatives.
 In recent years, teachers have had support with direct coaching in classrooms to build their capacity.